Drone Inspection of Solar Farms

 Consequently, solar farms are big business.
 Maximising the efficiency of their operation really pays off for operators, but requires complex maintenance and advanced monitoring.

-Our client, Above Surveying, approach Plextek to improve their inspection methods, previously a labour intensive activity performed by highly trained analysts.
+Our client, Above Surveying, approached Plextek to improve their inspection methods, previously a labour intensive activity performed by highly trained analysts.

 As the business grew, airborne drones were utilised as a scalable solution to capture precise thermographic and video diagnostic data.